samanthashleyrose/Horiseon-Website-Refactoring/README.md

 ![Screenshot of functioning Horiseon Website](assets/images/module01-challenge-sc.png)

-The suggested viewing ratio is between 1012 x 790 (min) and 1437 x 790 (max) to aviod distoration of text.
+The suggested viewing ratio is between 1012 x 790 (min) and 1437 x 790 (max) to avoid distortion of text.

 ## Credits